hzeller/rpi-rgb-led-matrix/README.md

 The demo-main.cc **example code** using this library is released to the public domain.

+## NOTICE: Wiring change on 2015-07-19

+The wiring to connect the RPi and the Hub75 changed on 2015-07-19 to provide improved output quality.
+If you have an existing wiring from an earlier version of this library, provide

+    DEFINE+=-DRGB_CLASSIC_PINOUT make

-## [PSA: the pinout changed on 2015-07-19 to provide more glitch-free output.
-If you have an existing wiring, provide -DRGB_CLASSIC_PINOUT to the compilation; better yet, consider changing the wiring as it provides a much more stable image.]
+to the compilation to make the old wiring work.
+Better yet, consider changing the wiring as it provides a much more stable image.
+See table below for wiring.

 Overview
 --------